Mugambi99/Financial-analysis-projects/RFM Model/Readme.md

 ### Data Exploration

 #### Most Profitable Brand
 When conducting analysis it is important to factor in what was the most sold good in the company.
 The graph shows which is the most profitable brand sold in the company.
 From there we can calculate which product the company ought to focus on more.
-The data indicates that Trek Bicycles is the profitable good as compared to other products in the company.
+The data indicates that WeareA2B is the profitable good as compared to other products in the company.
+In this research study we should explore why is that the case that many customers in the company prefer that product over others.

 <img src="https://github.com/Mugambi99/Financial-analysis-projects/blob/main/RFM%20Model/Plots/Profitable%20Brand.png" alt="Image description" width="400" height="400">

 #### Bike Related Purchase according to Gender
 Males are predominantly purchasing bike related products in the company as opposed to other genders.
 Nonetheless, it is worth noting that females are not far as well having a slighlty less purchases than males.
 This indicates to the marketing team they can focus on gender neutral products and it would not have a big impact in their sales saving cost on certain production measures.
+The Marketing team finds itself in a good position where they won't have to over spend in their marketing strategies in regards to gender.

 <img src="https://github.com/Mugambi99/Financial-analysis-projects/blob/main/RFM%20Model/Plots/Bike%20related%20purchase%20by%20gender.png" alt="Image description" width="400" height="400">

-### Data Development
+### Model Development

 >The “RFM” in RFM analysis stands for recency, frequency and monetary value.
 RFM analysis is a way to use data based on existing customer behavior to predict how a new customer is likely to act in the future.
 An RFM model is built using three key factors:
 >1.
 How recently a customer has transacted with a brand